Isolated singularities in $G_2$-structures with torsion: Introduction

 The resulting singular degenerations are referred to as $\rG_2$-\emph{conifolds}: despite the thorough analytic description of resolutions of their singularities in \cite{Karigiannis2009} and their expected abundance, as of yet, no such compact manifolds with holonomy $\rG_2$, and \emph{isolated conical singularities} (ICS) have been shown to exist, see Definition \ref{def:CSG2}.

-Aside from the $\rG_2$-cones themselves, the only known simply-connected example, that is otherwise complete, is the non-compact cohomogeneity-one solution by Foscolo-Haskins-Nordstrom \cite{FoscoloALC}.
+Aside from the $\rG_2$-cones themselves, the only known simply-connected example, that is otherwise complete, is the non-compact cohomogeneity-one solution by Foscolo-Haskins-Nordstr\"{o}m \cite{FoscoloALC}.
 Of course, one can also obtain more examples by taking finite quotients \cite{Cortes2015}, but it is worth remarking that, unlike Riemannian holonomy groups in even dimensions, $\rG_2$-structures arising from orbifolds never have isolated conical singularities.
 This fact follows from a corollary to the classification of space-forms \cite{Wolf2011}: there are no discrete subgroups of $\SO(2n+1)$ with isolated fixed points in $\R^{2n+1}$.

-Foundational works on Riemannian manifolds with ICS include \cites{Cheeger1983, Adams1988, Lockhart1985}, who study their de Rham cohomology and related elliptic equations.
+Foundational works on Riemannian manifolds with ICS include \cites{Cheeger1983, Adams1988, Lockhart1985}, which studies their de Rham cohomology and related elliptic equations.
 Outside of the $\rG_2$ setting, there are a number of more recent results studying special Riemannian manifolds with ICS, e.g. Einstein, or K\"{a}hler Ricci-flat.
-The first examples of compact Ricci-flat metrics with non-orbifold ICS, were constructed by Sun-Hein in \cite{Hein2017} using complex geometry.
+The first examples of compact Ricci-flat metrics with non-orbifold ICS, were constructed by Sun--Hein in \cite{Hein2017} using complex geometry.
 The work of Ozuch on Einstein 4-manifolds \cite{Ozuch2022} raises the possibility that not every Einstein conifold metric can even arise as a degenerate limit.
 Moreover, various definitions of a conical singularity exist in the literature, depending on the context.
-We will follow \cite{Karigiannis2009}*{Definition 2.31}, see also \cite{Pacini2013} for a general introduction to de-singularizing geometries with ICS.
+We will follow \cite{Karigiannis2009}*{Definition 2.31}, see also \cite{Pacini2013} for a general introduction to desingularizing geometries with ICS.

 Aside from the mathematical motivation to study special conifold metrics, one should mention the interest in such spaces coming from theoretical physics, e.g. $\rG_2$-holonomy conifolds can give rise to chiral fermions in suitable regimes of M-theory \cite{Acharya2004}.